clockworklabs/SpacetimeDB/docs/docs/modules/rust/index.md

 }
 ```

 This table has a unique column.
-Every row in the `Person` table must have distinct values of the `unique_field` column.
+Every row in the `Unique` table must have distinct values of the `unique_field` column.
 Attempting to insert a row with a duplicate value will fail.

 ```rust
 #[spacetimedb(table(public))]